Concepts¶

 concept const_iterable_sequence¶ A sequence

-must use the same cursor type, model the same set of sequence concepts, and return the same elements when iterated over (except thatSeq const
+Seqis const-iterable if we can also use Seq const as a sequence with the expected semantics.
+That is,SeqandSeq constmust use the same cursor type, model the same set of sequence concepts, and return the same elements when iterated over (except thatSeq constmay strengthen the const-qualification of the elements).Important

 The immutability of a sequence object is not necessarily related to the immutability of its elements.
 For example, it’s possible to have a const-qualified sequence whose elements are mutable, or a non-const sequence whose elements are immutable.